a-bonus/a-bonus.github.io/index.md

 ## Lecture Notes

 - [M1 Lecture: Foundations of Statistical Reasoning and Data Analysis](/m1-lecture) - A comprehensive lecture covering all core concepts from Module 1
+- [M2 Lecture: Introduction to Hypothesis Testing and the One-Sample t-Test](/m2-lecture) - A comprehensive lecture on hypothesis testing logic, one-sample t-tests, effect sizes, and statistical power

 ## Additional Topics